FUKUSHIMA Fukushima City A bustling city famed for spectacular and seasonal flowers

 In early October, you can witness the evening mayhem of the Iizaka Kenka Matsuri (Fighting Festival).
 This rowdy festival features huge portable shrines slamming into each other.

 Plan a trip during spring to see the slopes of Hanamiyama Park blanketed in pink plum and cherry blossoms.
 As you wander the easy mountain paths, you can see the snow-covered mountains in the distance.
 In season, shuttle buses run from Fukushima Station every 15 to 30 minutes.

 Discover why Fukushima Prefecture is called the “Kingdom of Fruits.”
 You can pick strawberries in winter, cherries, and peaches in summer, or apples in late autumn.
 Enquire at the Fukushima City Tourist Information Center for fruit schedules and locations to enjoy a fruit-picking experience.

-For a faster pace, feel the rush and excitement at Tohoku's only horse racing track.
+Feel the rush and excitement at one of Tohoku's largest horse racing tracks.
 The Fukushima Racecourse has a century of history.
 Cheer on your favorite horse and jockey during major races held every season, except winter.